BallAerospace/COSMOS/_docs/installation.md

 NOTE on IE - If you left click the link above and try to save it, IE will corrupt the bat file.

 ## CentOS Linux 6.5/6.6/7, Ubuntu Linux 14.04LTS, and Mac OSX Mavericks+
-The following instructions work for an installation on CentOS Linux 6.5, 6.6, or 7, and Ubuntu 14.04LTS from a clean install or any version of Mac OSX after and include Mavericks.
+The following instructions work for an installation on CentOS Linux 6.5, 6.6, or 7, and Ubuntu 14.04LTS from a clean install or any version of Mac OS X after and include Mavericks.
 Similar steps should work on other distributions/versions, particularly Redhat.

-Run the following command in a terminal:
+Run the following command in a terminal running the **bash** shell:

 ```
 bash <(\curl -sSL https://raw.githubusercontent.com/BallAerospace/COSMOS/master/vendor/installers/linux_mac/INSTALL_COSMOS.sh)